aravindacc/AU-July-2020/README.md

-#Mukesh Suthar
+# Mukesh Suthar- Assignments
+**mukesh.suthar@accoliteindia.com**

-- Find your session
+- Find your session using date and course name
+- Read Readme file (if any)
-- check assignment
+- Download assignment
-- install dependencies if any
+- Install dependencies (if any)
+- Run assignment